molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/fragmentation/index.rst

-Fragmentation and extraction of substructures
+Fragmentation and Extraction of Substructures
 =============================================

 .. toctree::